armchair-traveller/o1-homes/README.md

 ## How would I extend this?

-While the requirements were an MVP, it is decoupled.
+While the requirements were an MVP, it is decoupled, globally distributed/consistent, and could handle 10 million users, no sweat.
 Building on top of this base wouldn't be an issue, as there weren't any major shortcuts taken.
 However, a few things I would work on if I had more time and I knew I would be able to see it in production:

 1. Sentry for error logging/observability
 2. LogRocket for session replay
+3. Backend-level autocomplete city search, filter price range, filtering by bedroom.
+Right now, that's all done on the client-side (but it is fine for an MVP.
+Just not optimal if dataset is huge).
-3. Possible FaunaDB or PlanetScale+Prisma migration (these all take time, but less so than traditional databases and are built to scale), GraphQL Codegen to automate generating type conveniences with the API (or type checking via JSDoc or TypeScript)
+4. GraphQL Codegen to automate generating type conveniences with the API (or type checking via JSDoc or TypeScript)
-4. Time travel debugging (likely a session recording one)
+5. Time travel debugging (likely a session recording one)
-5. Analytics (Google Analytics, Amplitude, Plausible, etc.)
+6. Analytics (Google Analytics, Amplitude, Plausible, etc.)
-6. Add more tests (e2e, unit, etc.)
+7. Add more tests (e2e, unit, etc.)

 Unless–of course–more critical user features are demanded first.
 Some of these items are just nice-to-haves.
 You could think of it as a wishlist and I would prioritize them based on the business needs.